oat9002/auto-compound/README.md

 Environment is defined in `.env` or using command-line argument, `-dev` in case using the binary file.
 Default is `production`.

-## How to generate pancake contract interface
+## How to generate smart contract interface

 ### Prerequisite